 About Notre Dame of Maryland University

-For more than 100 years, Notre Dame has educated leaders who make a difference in their professional fields, their families, their communities and the world.
+For 120 years, Notre Dame has educated leaders who make a difference in their professional fields, their families, their communities and the world.

 Established by the School Sisters of Notre Dame, Notre Dame of Maryland University has anticipated and met contemporary needs with visionary and pragmatic educational programs since 1895.
 Rooted in the Catholic traditions of the liberal arts and service to others, a Notre Dame education challenges students to strive for excellence, build inclusive communities and promote social responsibility.